mjaquiery/vsd/_posts/academic/2019-11-22-hackathons.md

 I could probably write a whole post in the [personal](/categories.html#personal) section about the experiences, but they can be summed up pretty succinctly:
 * I met a lot of smart and dedicated people in both places
 * I find working in the same room as other people for days together exhausting[^13] and get about as much done in the few hours on my own in the evening as during the day
-* If you're arranging accommodation for people for a 3-day event which starts at 9am, you should probably extend the accommodation to cover the night before the first day, otherwise people can't travel by public transportation
+* If you're arranging accommodation for people for a 3-day event which starts at 9am, you should probably extend the accommodation to cover the night before the first day, otherwise people can't travel by public transportation.
+But arranging accommodation is helpful!
 * It'd be a good idea to figure out some kind of exercise opportunity to work into the event, because 3 days is a long time to go without
 * I think I made a (good?) impression on people, I certainly tried to be kind and engaged (which mostly wasn't hard), and I don't have anything which is clearly bugging me about whether I misinterpreted things or said the wrong things or any of that stuff, so I'm pretty happy about that[^14]
 * If the above is networking then I managed that.
 But if it's not then I'm still not quite sure what it is